vulijigo/BankOnDiscord/README.md

 # BankOnDiscord
 or
 # BankBot
-Allows Companies to include CloudCoin Banks on their Discord Servers
+Allows Companies to include CloudCoin Banks on their Discord Servers.

 This program is a Discord Bot that runs on a Discord Server.
 The idea is that many companies can have their own Discord Banks.

 ## BankBot Commands
 To talk to the Bank Bot, the user types in "/bank".
 Then the user will be prompted for a command.
 Here are the commands available.
 All commands should be case insensitive including the parameters.